 Every person grieves in their own unique way.
 Because grief and mourning are personal, we listen and adapt our bereavement program to fit your experience and traditions.
 Each of our offices has a bereavement coordinator dedicated to supporting family, friends and loved ones.
-Compassus also extends grief support in the communities where we work.
+Compassus also provides grief services in the communities where we work.

-Support can begin before the death of a loved one and extend for up to 13 months.
+Support can begin before the death of a loved one and extend for up to a year.
 Even after that time, we're available to help you cope with loss.
 There is no charge for bereavement services and the choice is yours.

-While grief support is required for all Medicare hospice providers, all programs are not the same.
-Talk with bereavement coordinators at your local hospice.
-The best coordinators are great listeners and dedicated professionals.
+While grief support is a requirement for Medicare hospice providers, all programs are not the same.
+Talk with the bereavement coordinator at your local hospice.
+The best coordinators are great listeners and caring professionals.

 Care options from our bereavement coordinator or chaplain include: